 You may find that it’s the name of a branded product and the first page is cluttered with Amazon listings and Amazon reviews whereas you thought it was a “how-to” type phrase.

-The key take away here is your keyword idea and the intent behind the keyword needs to be in alignment with what the algorithm is are displaying in the search engine results page!
+The key take away here is your YouTube keywords and Tags and the intent behind the keyword needs to be in alignment with what the algorithm is are displaying in the search engine results page!